 Comparing NoMachine for Linux and NoMachine Workstation for Linux

-There are three main differences between the two products.
+There are four main differences between the two products.

 1) Support for SSH is not available in the free version of NoMachine.
 SSH support is available in the Workstation.

 2) The virtual desktop functionality is not available in the free NoMachine for Linux package.
-Workstation supports virtual desktops.
+Workstation is designed for virtual desktops.

 3) NoMachine allows one connection to the remote host, Workstation allows 4 virtual desktops to run the on the host.